Designing a Better Learner Experience in edTech: How to Reflect Pedagogy through UI

 Ultimately, a good edTech product has a menu sequence that helps users understand how a learning tool works—not just where they should click to navigate your tool.

-By creating a closer relationship between your navigational structure and the pedagogy behind your learning content, you’ll design a UI that better supports your users—and a stronger overall learning experience.
+By creating a closer relationship between your navigational structure and the pedagogy behind your learning content, you’ll design a UI that better supports your users.

-This approach leads not only to clutter within your product, but it also makes the learner experience less guided and intentional.
-Instead, consider the strategies below.
+This approach leads to clutter within your product, and it makes the learner experience less guided and intentional.

-Creating a more active menu structure using the principles behind your learning content offers one way to solve this design challenge.
+Create a more active menu structure using the principles behind your learning content.

 How Mission U.S. Used Simple Navigation to Appeal to a Wide User Base